SciML/DiffEqDocs.jl/docs/src/index.md

 ### Removing and Reducing Compile Times

-In some situations one may wish to decrease the compile time associated with DifferentialEquations.jl usage.
-If that's the case, there's two strategies to employ.
+In some situations, one may wish to decrease the compile time associated with DifferentialEquations.jl usage.
+If that's the case, there are two strategies to employ.
 One strategy is to use the [low dependency usage](https://diffeq.sciml.ai/stable/features/low_dep/).
-DifferentialEquations.jl is a metapackage composed of many smaller packages, and thus one could directly use a single component, such as `OrdinaryDiffEq.jl` for the pure Julia ODE solvers, and decrease the compile times by ignoring the rest (note: the interface is exactly the same, except using a solver other than those in OrdinaryDiffEq.jl will error).
-We recommend that downstream packages only rely on exactly the packages they need.
+DifferentialEquations.jl is a metapackage composed of many smaller packages, and thus one could directly use a single component, such as `OrdinaryDiffEq.jl` for the pure Julia ODE solvers, and decrease the compile times by ignoring the rest (note: the interface is exactly the same, except using a solver apart from those in OrdinaryDiffEq.jl will error).
+We recommend that downstream packages rely solely on the packages they need.

 The other strategy is to use [PackageCompiler.jl](https://julialang.github.io/PackageCompiler.jl/dev/) to create a system image that precompiles the whole package.
 To do this, one simply does: